EnumerativeGeometry/enumerativegeometry.github.io/README.md

 - **Virtual Membership:** The classical binary membership relation is replaced by a continuous inclusion of points into fractal strata, allowing sets to *contain themselves* in a topological sense.
 - **Virtual Fractal Sets:** Infinite descending intersections of strata capture recursive geometric degenerations, generalizing classical sets.
 - **Resolution of Paradoxes:** Russell’s paradox is resolved as membership becomes topological and continuous, not discrete logical inclusion.
 - **Compatibility:** Virtual Set Theory extends classical set theory without contradiction, building atop classical algebraic geometry, motivic homotopy, and derived geometry.
+Anywhere you see the term *set* in a proof you can almost always use *virtual set* and build the same objects but with more powerful properties.

 ---